Balaguru4580/floatpoint/CONTRIBUTING.md

 # Requirements:
   Basic knowledge of HTML, CSS and Javascript.

   You can contribute to this very easily.
-Just open the HTML, CSS or JS file in any IDE or even notepad!
+Just open the HTML, CSS or JS file in any IDE or even notepad or Notepad++

 ## Issues